metamn/inu-v2-b/react-src/src/components/Image/Image.md

 * The placeholder

-* The image click handler

 * The image index.
-Passed to the click handler
+Passed to the click handler.

 </details>